If you are an employee, please click here to add a US personal bank (deposit) account

 - Rapid Reimbursement reduces the processing time from 4-5 business days to just one business day.

-- The limits on Rapid Reimbursement are $100 per-deposit account per-day and $10,000 per-withdrawal account per-day.
+- The limits on Rapid Reimbursement are $100 per-personal bank (deposit) account per-day and $10,000 per-business bank (withdrawal) account per-day.

 - If you've reached either of these limits, then no problem!
 We will automatically defer to the typical ACH speed (4-5 business days).

-Step 1: Go to Settings > Your Account > Reimbursement > and click Add Withdrawal Account
+Step 1: Go to Settings > Account > Payments > and click Add Business Bank Account

 Step 2: Choose your bank connection type

-- Log Into Online Bank Account: You'll be shown a list of compatible banks that offer direct online login access.
+- Log Into Online Bank Account: Hit Continue when you hit the Plaid screen, and you'll be shown a list of compatible banks that offer direct online login access.

 Step 3: Login: Choose your bank account provider

-- Note: If your bank is not listed, click Exit (or the X in the top right corner) to go back to the connection type.
+- Note: If your bank is not listed, click the X to go back to the connection type, where you will then see an additional option.
 Choose Manually Enter Account Details, then skip to Step 5.

 Step 4: Enter your bank login credentials